Girdling Roots: The Strangler That Can Kill Your Trees

 Image courtesy of Joseph OBrien, USDA Forest Service, Bugwood.org

-Can I prevent or correct girdling?
+Can I prevent or correct circling roots?

-But often a girdled tree can be helped.
+But, often, a girdled tree can be helped.

 Wash the soil from the rootball and examine it to evaluate how many roots you can prune off and which should stay.
 First, trim or move aside fibrous roots.
 Any flexible roots should be gently coaxed into better positions where they can grow laterally.
 For rigid roots that can’t be moved or repositioned, prune them back to a point before they begin to encircle.
 This is the best way to encourage new growth that won’t kink or grow circularly.